skydoves/sandwich/README.md

   emit(poster) // we can use the `this` keyword instead of the poster.
 }
 ```
-If we want to get the transformed data from the start in the lambda, we can pass the mapper as a parameter for the `suspendOnSuccess`.
+If we want to get the transformed data from the start in the lambda, we can give the mapper as a parameter for the ``onSuccess` or `suspendOnSuccess`.
 ```kotlin
 .suspendOnSuccess(SuccessPosterMapper) {
     val poster = this